See the Story Index for Wael Abdelgawad’s other stories.

 The man looked around pointedly, surveying my dilapidated office.
 “You’re doing well enough to turn down five grand?”

-Ever since my wife Safaa threw me out of the house, I’d been living in this cramped office on a crime-ridden stretch of Belmont Avenue in central Fresno.
+Ever since my wife Safaa threw me out of the house six months ago, I’d been living in this cramped office on a crime-ridden stretch of Belmont Avenue in central Fresno.
 It consisted of one small room, a closet and a bathroom.
 My sleeping cot was folded against one wall.
 A small table in the corner bore a hot plate stacked atop a microwave oven.
 Next to it a mini-fridge sat on the floor, humming quietly.
 A tall bookshelf with ten cubbies held a variety of books, from private investigation manuals to novels and two different Quran translations, along with some children’s books and games for the few occasions when Safaa would let me take Hajar for a day.

 Aside from that, there was the small desk I sat at, my practically fossilized desktop computer, a variety of surveillance equipment stashed in a locked drawer of the desk, and my framed private investigator’s license, which hung on the wall behind me.